machinalis/mypy-django-example/README.md

 ```

 The error messages known shown above are expected (They just mention that mypy-django doesn't
-cover some of the django modules).
+cover some of the Django modules).

 If you need information about how to run this as a project you should probably follow the django
 tutorial itself.

 ## Using type annotations

-If you take a look at the repo and its commits, you'll see how annotations were added and can be
+If you take a look at the repo and its commits, you'll see how annotations were added; this can be
 useful as an example of what to expect when annotating your own code.

-Most of the changes consist mainly in adding types to view, namely a `request: HttpRequest` argument
+Most of the changes consisted mainly in adding types to views, namely a `request: HttpRequest` argument
 and a return value `-> HttpResponse`.
 See for example [60c1ff4](https://github.com/machinalis/mypy-django-example/commit/60c1ff4).

 Other functions/methods that are now views can usually be annotated in a fairly simple and obvious way,